Meet the Trump-endorsed election denier looking to oust ‘a traitor’

 He adds: “Most of the people I’ve talked to aren’t even watching after my first couple of times.”

-Like Trump, Culp continues to insist the 2020 election was stolen, contrary to all evidence and the confusion of Trump’s own Department of Homeland Security election integrity unit.
+Like Trump, Culp continues to insist the 2020 election was stolen, contrary to all evidence and the conclusion of Trump’s own Department of Homeland Security election integrity unit.

 When asked why he continues to believe this, Culp references 2000 Mules, a documentary by rightwing pundit Dinesh D’Souza, and a favourite of conspiracy theorists, who claim it shows ballot stuffing.
 The Associated Press said the film relies on “faulty assumptions, anonymous accounts and improper analysis of cellphone location data”.
 Trump’s former attorney Bill Barr called it “indefensible”.